LISTEN: “Let There Be” by Michael and Lisa Gungor, on Ghosts Upon the Earth (2011)

-Moreover, even though its hieratic style may be off-putting to some, I also really like de Wit’s crucifix for Sacred Heart.
+Moreover, even though its hieratic style may be off-putting to some, I also really like the crucifix de Wit created for Sacred Heart (but which is now at St. Paul the Apostle Catholic Church, also in Baton Rouge).
 The corpus is painted on solid mahogany, with real nails driven through the hands.
 Continue reading “The Art of Dom Gregory de Wit”→

 Bless the LORD, O my soul!